Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h4 id="group-to-cluster-layout-constraint">"GroupToClusterLayoutConstraint" class</h4>

-A visual layout constraint that determines hierarchical group or visual group, in which nodes can be grouped, is expressed as an instance of the `browser:HierarchicalGroupLayoutConstraint` class.
-The [class](#hierarchical-class-glossary) is assigned using the `browser:clusteringSelector` predicate.
+A visual layout constraint that determines hierarchical group or visual group, in which nodes can be grouped, is expressed as an instance of the `browser:GroupToClusterLayoutConstraint` class.
+The class is assigned using the `browser:clusteringSelector` predicate.

 <h4 id="classes-to-cluster-together-layout-constraint">"ClassesToClusterTogetherLayoutConstraint" class</h4>